18 Aug 2025

 Kingribs

-Kingribs is one of Belgium’s upcoming quick-service restaurant chains, known for its premium veal spareribs and admired for its loyal customer base.
-What started as a family passion for slow-cooked ribs has evolved into a fast-growing food brand, founded in 2016 by Alladin Zeidan, his father Gasser, and wife Cheyen in Berchem.
+What started as a family passion for slow-cooked ribs has grown into a fast-scaling food brand.
+The company was founded in 2016 by Alladin Zeidan, his father Gasser, and his wife Cheyen in Berchem.

 Belgium